abordage/og-images/README.md

 ```

 > **Note**
-> All images are encoded in `PNG` format as it provides the best ratio between size and quality.
-For the same reason,
+> All images are encoded in `PNG` format as it provides the best ratio between size/quality.
+For the same reason, the
-> the
 > package uses the `Imagick` driver - in tests, it showed an advantage in speed and final size of the generated images.

 ## Usage